astronomer/airflow-guides/guides/install.md

 1. **Create a Kubernetes secret with your PostgreSQL connection.**

-    If you do not already have a PostgreSQL database, we recommend using a service like Compose, Amazon RDS, or Google Cloud SQL.
+    If you do not already have a PostgreSQL cluster, we recommend using a service like Compose, Amazon RDS, or Google Cloud SQL.

     This PostgreSQL user needs permissions to create users, schemas, databases, and tables.